History

 Ed Todd, a retired missionary who had served across South America and Asia, envisioned an agency to fortify indigenous church planters.
 While teaching at a Bible college in Asia, Ed had seen students who had received scholarships were quickly forgotten by those sponsors after they graduated.
 Without guidance and assistance during the crucial early years of church planting, when fledgling congregations would be too small or immature to support their pastor, many pastors had to abandon their ministries and take secular jobs just to feed their families.

-Today, FMI serves as the bridge between Western Christians and indigenous church workers in the world’s most populous Muslim-dominant regions: Indonesia, Pakistan, Bangladesh, Turkey, and Kenya at the Horn of Africa.
+Today, FMI serves as a bridge between Western Christians and indigenous church workers in some of the world’s most populous Muslim-dominant regions: Indonesia, Pakistan, Bangladesh, Türkiye, Kenya at the base of the Horn of Africa, and now in Morocco in Arab North Africa.
+When you partner with FMI, you share the gospel where one out of every nine souls on the planet live!